Newborn Sleep: What to Expect and What To Do

-By putting children down for bedtimes and nap times at the same time every day, you help your kids establish & understand a predictable routine.
+Putting children down for bedtimes and nap times at the same time every day helps.
+Your kids establish & understand a predictable routine.
 This makes bedtimes and nap times easier in the future.
 Likewise, the same is true of starting the day at the same time every day.
 You can help get your child into a good rhythm.
-This timing may move around some until your child is about 12 weeks old; until then, create your own flexible routine with consistent bedtimes and wake-up times, whenever it is possible.
+This timing may move around some until your child is about 12 weeks old; until then, create your own flexible routine.
+With consistent bedtimes and wake-up times, whenever it is possible.

 3. At night, keep their environment dark.

-Helping your child distinguish day from night will become important.
-So by keeping their room a dark, quiet environment at bedtime and at night they soon understand the difference between day & night time.
-Ideally, Blackout blinds are the best for this.
+Helping your child distinguish day from the night will become important.
+So by keeping their room a dark, quiet environment at bedtime.
+At night they soon understand the difference between day & night time.
+Ideally, blackout blinds are the best for this.
 Keeping their environment dark and quiet, reinforces that bedtime and night time are very different from day & playtime.

 4. By exposing your baby to sunlight in the morning when they first wake up helps their brain know that it’s now daytime.